Bendako/clm2/DEVELOPMENT.md

 ---

-This development guide provides a comprehensive roadmap for building the AWS LLM Continuous Training & Deployment Platform.
-Follow the phases and implementation details to create a robust system that enables companies to customize, train, and deploy language models effectively on AWS infrastructure.
+This development guide provides a comprehensive roadmap for building the LLM Continuous Training & Deployment Platform first as a local system and then integrating it with AWS.
+This approach allows for faster development cycles during the initial phases and a smooth transition to cloud infrastructure when the core functionality is stable.